openconfig/gnsi/pathz/README.md

 <details>
 <summary>

-An overview of the changes defined in the `gnmi-pathz.yang` file are shown below.
+An overview of the changes defined in the `gnsi-pathz.yang` file are shown below.
 </summary>